 Though on paper Uncle Sam aspires to be a model boss, the reality of the federal workplace can differ sharply from the federal government’s more utopian ideals.
-It’s that reality that keeps my phone ringing at Scaringi & Scaringi P.C. in Harrisburg, Pa., where I focus on civil litigation, employment law and unemployment compensation.
 I find that while many federal employees might be familiar with the rights enumerated in Title 5 of the United States Code, they don’t realize that the protections afforded them don’t stop there.

 Federal employees also enjoy all traditional statutory and most common-law remedies available to other employees.
 For example, all classes under federal anti-discrimination laws are protected.
 However, the federal government has its own unique methods and procedures for enforcing such laws.

 There is a self-policing system that begins with the segregation of federal employees as a class, under Title 7.
 From there, the process for enforcing anti-discrimination laws is covered by the “Federal Sector Equal Employment Opportunity” system.
 This is a system by which federal agencies are empowered to accept complaints, conduct investigations and ultimately decide whether discrimination has occurred in any specific instance in their workplaces.
 This finding is done through the issuance of a “Final Agency Decision.”

 In practice, this can be a lot like allowing the fox to guard the henhouse.